 The panel discussion featured:

 - The Hon Julie Bishop MP, Australia's Foreign Minister

 - Mr Andrew Forrest AO, Chairman of Fortescue Metals Group and Founder of the Walk Free Foundation

 - Ms Darian McBain, Group Director of Sustainable Development, Thai Union

 - Mr William Anderson, Head of Environmental and Social Affairs Asia-Pacific, Adidas

 - Ms Anbinh Phan, Director of Global Government Affairs, Walmart

 - Mr Winston Cheng, President of International, JD.Com

-- Modern slavery affects over 30 million people in the Indo-Pacific and the complexities and the interconnectedness of modern supply chains means that the private-sector is key to combating modern slavery.
+- Modern slavery in the Indo-Pacific affects over 30 million people.
+Modern slavery is a regional issue and the interconnectedness of modern supply chains means that private-sector cooperation amongst the countries is key to combating modern slavery.

-- Governments in the Indo-Pacific region need to be proactive in creating and enforcing regulation that is consistent across the region and businesses must acknowledge the scale of the problem to commit to taking action.
+- The government-business partnership against modern slavery is critical.
+Governments in the Indo-Pacific region need to be proactive in creating and enforcing regulation that is consistent across the region and businesses must acknowledge the scale of the problem to commit to taking action.